 The Company also has a right of recoupment in the event of a Covered Employee's misconduct.
-"Misconduct" is defined in the Clawback Policy as including, but not limited to, a material breach of the Covered Employee's employeers duties; and breach of any fiduciary duty owed to the Company, including, without limitation, engaging in competitive acts while employed by the Company.
+"Misconduct" is defined in the Clawback Policy as including, but not limited to, a material breach of the Covered Employee's employment agreement; gross negligence or willful misconduct in the performance of the Covered Employee's duties; and breach of any fiduciary duty owed to the Company, including, without limitation, engaging in competitive acts while employed by the Company.
 In the event of a Covered Employee's misconduct, the Clawback Policy provides the Company with the right to recoup incentive compensation or severance compensation that the Covered Employee was awarded and paid within a specified time period and cause the forfeiture of such Covered Employee's outstanding incentive awards or severance compensation that has not yet become due or payable.